EOStevensLira/EOStevensLira/README.md

 - 👋 Hi, I’m Eduardo Stevens
 - 👀 I’m interested in ...
 Mechatronics Engineering, Artificial Intelligence, Cibersecurity and Data Science
 - 🌱 I’m currently learning ...
 Artificial Intelligence
 - 💞️ I’m looking to collaborate on ...
-Any project using Python, Java, C, C++ and SQL
+Any project using Python, Flask, SQL, FastAPI and REST API
-- 📫 How to reach me ... eduardostevenslira@comunidad.unam.mx
+- 📫 How to reach me ... eduardo.stevenslira@gmail.com

 <!---
 EOStevensLira/EOStevensLira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.